Grammar » A2 Grammar lessons and exercises » Should, shouldn’t

 2 You (drink) so much coffee; it's bad for your blood pressure.

-3 The government (help) people.
+3 The government (help) people in need.

 4 It's an incredible film.
 You (watch) it.